EN 61000-6 EMC Testing of Industrial Environments

 The EN 61000-6 lab testing standard determines emission and immunity requirements for light-industrial and industrial environments.
 As a leader in electromagnetic compatibility, EMC, compliance testing, Keystone Compliance assists electronic equipment manufacturers with EN 61000 testing.
 Meeting the EN and other EMC testing requirements can be challenging.
 Not only do we understand the challenges, but we help guide companies through the process.

 From concept through compliance, Keystone meets all of our customers’ needs under one roof.
 Keystone Compliance’s accurate test reports are delivered quickly using our “four-eyes” approach.
 Meaning that multiple engineers and technicians review each report, ensuring that all the information required is present.
-Regarded as a leader in unintentional radiator testing, we tailor each test plan to individual customer needs.
 This helps minimize unnecessary costs and over-testing.

 Summary of EN 61000 Immunity and Emission EMC Testing Information

 EN 61000 applies to electrical and electronic apparatus intended to be used in industrial environments.
 These requirements range from 0 Hz to 400 GHz.
 Note that this generic EMC standard applies if no relevant product or product family EMC standard exists.

 The EMC standard applies to equipment that is connected to a power network from a high or medium voltage transformer.
 The transformer in use must be dedicated to the supply of an installation feeding manufacturing or similar plant.
 The EN 61000 EMC standard also applies to equipment that is battery operated and intended to be used in industrial locations.